Wednesday, May 31, 2023

 What Is Occupational Health And Safety (OHS)?

-Before we go back to the OHS act; lets understand what OHS is about?
+Before we go back to the OHS Act; let’s understand what OHS is about.

-OHS (Occupational health and safety) is a discipline which aims at promoting and maintaining the highest degree of physical, mental and social well-being of workers in all occupations; prevention of adverse effects on health caused by working conditions among workers; protection of workers in their employment from risks resulting from factors adverse to health; placing and maintenance of workers in an occupational environment adapted to physical and mental needs; and the adaptation of work to humans.
+OHS (Occupational health and safety) is a discipline that aims at promoting and maintaining the highest degree of physical, mental, and social well-being of workers in all occupations; prevention of adverse effects on health caused by working conditions among workers; protection of workers in their employment from risks resulting from factors adverse to health; placing and maintenance of workers in an occupational environment adapted to physical and mental needs; and the adaptation of work to humans.

-What Is The Main Purpose Of The OHS Act (Occupational Safety And Health Act)
+Purpose Of The OHS Act

-The act sets out the key principles, duties and rights in relation to occupational health and safety.
+The act sets out the key principles, duties, and rights in relation to occupational health and safety.

 The primary goal of this act is to reduce workplace hazards and implement safety and health programs for both employers and their employees.